GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/config.md

 :	Message that should be displayed after a service user was
 	successfully created.

+<a id="allowSsh"></a>
+`plugin.@PLUGIN@.allowSsh`
+:	Whether it is allowed for service user owners to set ssh keys
+	for their service users.
+Independent of this setting Gerrit administrators are always able to set email addresses for any service user.
+	By default false.

 <a id="allowEmail"></a>
 `plugin.@PLUGIN@.allowEmail`
 :	Whether it is allowed for service user owners to set email